mirzasaud25/RestaurantInvoiceSystem-V2/README.md

 - Payment validation with change calculation
 - Structured receipt printing

-## How to Run
+# How to Run the Project
-1. Clone this repository
+1. Clone the repository
-2. Compile and run Main.java
+2. Open project in Java IDE (NetBeans / IntelliJ)
+3. Compile all .java files
+4. Run Main.java